 As a beginner guitarist, learning some blues fundamentals is one of the absolute best ways to build proficiency on the instrument.
-Getting to grips with those minor pentatonic box shapes and learning where that b5 note sits can be done relatively quickly and have you sounding like a pro in no time.
+Coming to grips with those minor pentatonic box shapes and learning where that b5 note sits can be done relatively quickly and will have you sounding like a pro in no time.

-But learning the scales and the typical blues progression is all well and good, but you’ll want a good vocabulary of phrases, licks, and rhythms to accompany it.
+Learning the scales and the typical blues progression is all well and good, but you’ll want a good vocabulary of phrases, licks, and rhythms to accompany it.
 And there’s no better way to do that than by learning as many incredible blues songs from world-renowned artists as you possibly can!

 So today we’ve created a list of 40 popular blues songs that any beginner can try their hand at learning.
 We’ve even provided both tablature and video lessons to make it easy for you!